Cmorgan21/terminal-horror/README.md

 ### Game Tracker

 - The game tracker sheet keeps track of the constants of the game - such as the users name and the entity that was generated - which can later be used for checking if the user guessed the correct entity

+## Bugs and Fixes

+- One bug that I had while creating this project was User inputs not matching Rooms.
+When I would enter an input it wouldn't match with the if statemnet to enter the room.
+This was rectified by printing the users input to see what would come out and use the .strip and .title methods to match the Room names.

+- Another bug that I had issues with was viewing the notes and error handling.
+When the user goes to view notes and they aven't created any.
+I created a try and exception error handler that would print a message to inform users "You haven't created any notes", but this wouldn't work and would suggest "data is out of range".
+This was due to there being no data within the spreadsheet.